stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 We are able to divide the visible spectrum into certain wavelengths, and we know that different people will identify those different sets of wavelengths within the visible spectrum as the same colour.
+In that sense, colour is a scientifically-replicable experience--

+#### TIM and BEN

+Yeah.

+#### BRYN

-In that sense, colour is a scientifically-replicable experience [__TIM and BEN:__ Yeah.] because different people call it the same thing.
+--because different people call it the same thing.
 Now, when we say spectrum, we've talked about visible light, we've talked about ultraviolet and infrared, what is the spectrum we're talking about?

 #### BEN

 Do you want us to give numbers of frequencies?
-Because I've-- no way. __[Bryn laughs]__ Absolutely not.
+Because I've-- No way. __[Bryn laughs]__ Absolutely not.

 #### TIM

-*(confidently)* Uh, six to a hundred!
+_(confidently)_ Uh, six to a hundred!

 #### BEN

 Oh my god.Okay, I know that's wrong.

-#####  __[Tim chuckles]__
+##### [Tim chuckles]

 #### TIM